racedisparityaudit/style-guide/measure-page.md

 > Transparent judgements about statistical definitions and methods, together with judgements about strengths and limitations, are essential in supporting confidence in the quality of the statistics.
 [Five whys: the Code of Practice](https://www.statisticsauthority.gov.uk/five-whys-the-code-of-practice/)

 Use ‘Things you need to know’ to provide the non-specialist user with honest and clearly expressed caveats about the limitations of the data.

 Use ‘Methodology’ to give statisticians, specialists and experts in the field a detailed methodological description.

 The language in this section may need to be more specialist and technical than the commentary elsewhere.
 However it should be as accessible as possible to the interested non-specialist.

-Methodology may include:

-* size of survey
-* collection methods
+Include information about the following if they apply to your data:

-* limitations to the data
+* sample size , including limitations on covering the whole population
+* collection methods, including sample selection and possible sample biases
+* response rates, and non-response biases
+* whether any significance tests were done (for example, overlapping intervals or t tests) and how they were done
+* whether analysing the data by ethnicity has any quality or methodological implications that aren’t covered in the QMI document
-* age standardisation
+* age standardisation – how and why it was applied
 * weighting
 * confidence intervals

 Content on weighting and confidence intervals should be given separate subheads and be listed last in the methodology section.

+See the [Style guide A to Z](/a-z) for boilerplated plain English explanations for specialist concepts.

 ### Rounding

 Specify the rounding rules used in commentary and data.

+See the [data style guide](/data-style-guide#rounding) for rules on rounding.

 ### Related publications